Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 27-Kubernetes Volumes - Persistent Storage - PV, PVC, StorageClass, hostPath/README.md

   ```

 By following these steps, you’ll see that the PVC is bound to the PV and the Pod successfully mounts the storage.
 This demo illustrates how the `Retain` reclaim policy preserves data on the PV and how the dynamic binding between PVCs and PVs works within Kubernetes.

+You cannot delete a PersistentVolume (PV) that is currently bound to a PersistentVolumeClaim (PVC), and you cannot delete a PVC that is actively in use by a Pod. -container
+Kubernetes prevents such deletions to ensure data integrity and avoid breaking workloads that rely on persistent storage.
+Deletion order Pod-->PVC--->PV

 ---